 The apprenticeship levy will cover the cost of the training programme but doesn’t cover travel costs, WebEx call charges (depending on your phone provider) or accommodation should you visit other schools or attend workshops during your studies.
 Salaries will not be covered.

-This is an exciting opportunity to gain a degree whilst working but please think carefully about your time commitment and how you will manage the day-job.
+This is an exciting opportunity to gain a level 3 qualification whilst working but please think carefully about your time commitment and how you will manage the day-job.
 Your employer must be able to allocate 20% of your working time for off-the-job study/learning; this does include the face-to-face sessions and coach visits, etc.

 Remember to discuss this opportunity with your line manager who will be required to support you during your studies.

 Please note that, whilst your learning will be guided, with support from your facilitators (at the workshops and online) and your coach, you will be expected to work through the learning materials via Serco Education's online web platform.
 Each module that you study will have a start and end date and you may have one or two milestones during the module, but aside from these it will be up to you to determine the pace at which you study and the amount of additional reading you do.
 This may be a different style of learning to your previous experience and it relies on your own motivation and commitment to succeed.